- Cars near school video

 Crowland School went a bit further an created a very catchy song that highlights the messages very clearly - see them perform their song on YouTube (external link).

-Haringey Schools are successful!
 We have 65 schools with School Travel Plan accreditation - 14 bronze, 10 silver, 40 gold and 1 engaged.
-Accreditations are made in August after the school year ends, so these are accreditations for 2018/19.
+Accreditations are made in August after the school year ends.
+TfL have now decided to roll over the 2019 results to make 2020-21 a bumper year!
+You can use the TfL STARS site for your planning and to promote homeworking and independent travel - no log in required.

 This year TfL awarded St Aidan's Voluntary Controlled Primary with 'Top School of the Region for North London' for the work they deliver relating to road safety, active travel and whole school approach to being an Eco School.